Seahenge: Holme II

 Although also threatened with destruction by the sea, this site has been left in situ and exposed to the tidal actions of the sea.
 This decision by English Heritage relates to the controversy over digging Holme I.

 In popular culture

 Jean-Jacques Burnel, bassist of the Stranglers, was living in Holme-next-the-Sea at the time of the discovery.
 The monument inspired him to write the songs on the band's 2004 album Norfolk Coast.

 Seahenge provides the inspiration for a timber circle depicted in Catherine Fisher's 2005 novel Darkhenge.
 Fisher discusses a prehistoric monument featuring an upturned oak tree surrounded by 24 timbers, each symbolising one of the characters in the ogham tree alphabet.
 This circle, known as Darkhenge, is described as being located at Avebury in Wiltshire and is portrayed as being the portal to Annwyn, the underworld of Welsh mythology.

-Seahenge can be visited in the 2020 video game Assassin's Creed: Valhalla, which is considered a mystery in-game.
+Seahenge can be visited in the 2020 video game Assassin's Creed: Valhalla.